openalea/sconsx/README.rst

 Download
 ********

-SConsX is available on the [[http://gforge.inria.fr/projects/openalea/|GForge repositery]], but also on github.
+SConsX is available on github.

 Requirements
 ************